ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/03b-dijkstras-algorithm.md

 neighbour $X$ of $V$.

-Dijkstra's algorithm is quite similar to [Prim's algorithm]{.term} for finding the minimum spanning tree (@sec:prims-algorithm).
+Dijkstra's algorithm is quite similar to [Prim's algorithm]{.term} for finding the minimum spanning tree (@sec:graphs:prims-algorithm).
 The primary difference is that we are seeking, not the next vertex which is closest to the MST, but rather the the next vertex which is closest to the start vertex.
 Thus the following lines in Prim's algorithm: